 - Windows:

-- Press Win+R, type onedrive.exe /reset
+- Press Win+R, type onedrive.exe /reset, and hit Enter.

 - If OneDrive doesn’t relaunch, open it manually.